CreativeZoller/ultron/README.md

 I also suggest to configure the included [BackstopJS](https://github.com/garris/BackstopJS) module also, which checks the official Bootstrap by default.

+With also installing the `npm-check` package, you can use it to interactively manage your outdated dependencies by typing in `npm-check -u`.

+For checking dependencies (not 100% usable) install the depcheck package by `npm i -g depcheck` command and use it whenever you want with typing `depcheck`.

-// TODO: install.sh with chmod 777 ./install.sh
+// TODO: install.sh with chmod 777 ./install.sh ++ ./install.sh
+// ?     "gulp-autoprefixer": "^3.1.1",

 ### Dependencies
 The package don't have any dependencies.
 But I recommend using of Gulp v3.9.1 or newer.